R5D4/dark_forest/README.md

   * Can run from combat
   * One action per character per turn, alternating turns
   * Boss will randomly use one of its predefined attacks
-  * Hit chance and damage based on character and attack attributes
   * Critical hits
-  * Enemy bloodied when HP < 30%
-  * Ignores distance

 ## Planned Features
-1. Exploration System
-  * Certain map areas provide randomized equipment
+2. Items
+  * Properly implemented 2H weapons
+  * Armor and consummables
+2. Misc.
+Gameplay Mechanics
+  * Check for encounters every hour (boss can interrupt actions > 1 hour)
 1. Character Update
   * Character classes
-2. Items
-  * 2H weapons
-  * Armor and consummables
+  * More boss types
 3. Hunting System
   * Ability for boss or player to "hunt" if other party runs from combat
   * Limited to certain number of scene transitions
 1. Flavour text (descriptions)
   * Extract all flavour text into own file
   * Expand on descriptions
+4. Map/Environment
-4. Weather (includes phase of the moon)
+  * Weather (includes phase of the moon)
   * Weather-based special actions
 4. Interface
   * Interactive game interface with curses

 ## Next Action
-* Implement weapon drop areas
+  * Boss also heals outside combat
+  * Add more weapons